Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Introduction

-In the mono-prior case for constant absolute risk averse agents, the convergence of reservation prices to the superreplication price was shown by \cite{ElKRou00} for Brownian models and in \cite{sixauthor} in a general semimartingale setting.
-A nonexponential case was treated in \cite{bouchard-these}, but with severe restrictions on the utility functions.
-The case of general utilities was considered in \cite{CR06} in discrete-time market models and in \cite{laurence3} for continuous time ones.
+In this paper, we fill a gap in the literature introducing the reservation price in the multiple-priors set-up and studying its links with the (multiple-priors) superreplication price.
+Our convergence result asserts that even in a multiple-priors set-up when the absolute risk aversion increases the preferences of the agent is less and less relevant for pricing issues: The preference based prices of the agent converge to the preference risk free one.
+Proving this, we extend an important literature starting with \citep{ElKRou00} for exponential utility functions and a Brownian model.
+Then, \citep{sixauthor} extended the result to a general semimartingale setting while a nonexponential case was treated in \citep{bouchard-these}, but with severe restrictions on the utility functions.
+The case of general utility functions was considered in \citep{CR06} and \citep{CR07b} in discrete-time market models and in \citep{CR11} for continuous time ones.

-To the best of our knowledge Theorem \ref{t1} is the first general asymptotic result in the multiple-priors framework.
-Note that simultaneously \cite{Bart16} obtains some convergence result for a different utility based price and constant absolute risk averse agents.
-In Theorem \ref{t2}, we apply Theorem \ref{t1} and prove that the convergence result occurs for a large class of non-random utility functions while in Proposition \ref{t3} we obtain the pendant asymptotic result for the multiple-priors subreplication and utility indifference buyer prices.
-We also show the convergence of the associated risk measures (see Proposition \ref{convmes}).
+We have chosen to work in discrete time and to consider utility functions defined on the half real line rather than the whole real line.
+We believe that this is actually relevant in practice as it corresponds to situations where the agent is totally averse to bankruptcy.
+We also consider random utility functions to allow for state dependent absolute risk aversion or random reference point.

-To solve our problem, we use some arguments of {\citep{CR06} that are adapted to our multiple-priors framework together with results of \citep[Theorems 2.2 and 2.3]{BN}.
-We also use some elements of quasi-sure stochastic analysis as developed in \citep{DM06} and \citep{DHP11}.
+To the best of our knowledge Theorems \ref{t2}, \ref{t2bis} (for non random utility functions) and \ref{t1} (for random utility functions) are the first general asymptotic results in the multiple-priors framework.
+We treat the case of general concave utility functions in a regular enough market (see Assumption \ref{SalphaI} and Theorem \ref{t2}) and the case of general markets for sequence of functions which are possibly non concave but bounded from above uniformly in $n$ (see Theorem \ref{t2bis}).
+Note that simultaneously \citep{Bart16} obtains some convergence result for yet another utility based price and agents with constant absolute risk aversion.